 Our Visit to the Crypt of Capuchins

-The reason for the unusual display of, what I call, arabesques of bones, can’t even be explained by the Cappuccini.
-The place is there since 1631, and it was built by the wealthy Barberini, a family who owned a palazzo nearby.
+The reason for the unusual display of, what I call, arabesques of bones can’t even be explained by the Cappuccini.
+The place has been there since 1631, and it was built by the wealthy Barberini, a family who owned a palazzo nearby.
 And the dirt on the burials was brought from Jerusalem in the 19th century.

-A curious fact about this place is that Marquis de Sade said that his visit to the crypt in 1775 was worth the effort and called it memento mori (in English: a monument of funerary art) and Nathaniel Hawthorne mentioned the grotesque nature of it in his 1860 novel called “The Marble Fun”.
+A curious fact about this place is that Marquis de Sade said that his visit to the crypt in 1775 was worth the effort and called it memento mori (in English: a monument of funerary art).
+Nathaniel Hawthorne mentioned the grotesque nature of it in his 1860 novel “The Marble Fun.”

 Capuchin Crypt – Santa Maria della Concezione dei Cappuccini